entando/entando-docs/vuepress/docs/next/docs/concepts/pda-architecture.md

 # PDA Architecture

-The document describes the components that comprise the Process Driven Applications (PDA) plugin architecture with respect to deployment, as well as how they interact with each other.
+This document describes the components that comprise the Process Driven Applications (PDA) plugin architecture with respect to deployment, as well as how they interact with each other.

 The image below shows the high level components.